 La Fin de Vancouver

-I had a 12-hour layover in Vancouver yesterday on my way back to London, but I didn't mind too much as I could leave my suitcase at the left luggage and take the Sky Train into the city.
+I had a 12-hour layover in Vancouver on my way back to London, but I didn't mind too much as I could leave my suitcase at the left luggage and take the Sky Train into the city.
 It takes about 20 minutes and a day pass, which gives you access to most public transport within the city, is under $10.
 My first destination was the Lululemon Lab, a design hub on West Broadway, where local designers collaborate to produce technical clothing that is a little hipper (i.e. less colourful) than the regular Lulu kit.
 It's all locally made — very locally, in fact: in the room adjacent to the store.

 08 July 2014

-Prairie Wedding
+A Prairie Wedding in Saskatoon

 I'm back in Vancouver now, about to head back to London, but I've been getting a bit behind, so here's what happened in Saskatoon.